Devdesai1901/LogitLense/README.md

 # LLM-Insight

-**LLM‑Insight** is an interpretability toolkit that reveals what’s happening inside large language models.
+**LLM‑Insight** is a toolkit for distributed interpretability and control of LLMs.
 Using **Logit Lens** and **Steering Vectors**, it performs **layer‑wise analysis** of hidden states, visualizes how token predictions evolve, and outputs insights through heatmaps and JSON files.

 It also supports **hidden state steering**, letting you intentionally nudge model behavior to test ideas, reduce biases, or guide responses.
 This makes LLM‑Insight both a **diagnostic** and an **active** tool for improving the **explainability and transparency** of modern LLMs.